CMSLabIITK/SQS_generation/README.md

 [va] [vb] [vc]
 [wa] [wb] [wc]
 ```
-Finally, atom positions and types are given, expressed in the same coordinate system as the lattice vectors:
+Finally, atomic positions and types are given, they are expressed in the same coordinate system as the lattice vectors:
 ```
 [atom1a] [atom1b] [atom1c] [atomtype11]=[occupation11],[atomtype12]=[occupation12],...
 [atom2a] [atom2b] [atom2c] [atomtype21]=[occupation21],[atomtype22]=[occupation22],..